 With our help, breakthrough laws have been passed at the state level in California and Nevada as well as in the City and County of Los Angeles that ensure families can maintain ownership and care for their pets while accessing affordable housing.
-We also support owner-pet co-housing for people experiencing housing insecurity and in need of emergency housing due to domestic violence.
-In the last month, we were proud to lead efforts in Nevada and New York that led to groundbreaking state laws that prohibit property insurance companies from denying coverage for families with specific breeds of dogs.
+We also Support owner-pet co-housing for people experiencing housing insecurity and in need of emergency housing due to domestic violence.
+We were proud to lead efforts in Nevada and New York that led to groundbreaking state laws that prohibit property insurance companies from denying coverage for families with specific breeds of dogs.

-Eviction moratoriums were a necessary band-aid solution during the pandemic, but as they are set to expire for most of the country, we cannot simply declare the challenge overcome and hope for the best.
-The fact remains that pet restrictions in housing will continue to be an enormous and consequential hurdle for pet owners well beyond the pandemic, and we must propose, update, and support policies to ensure the removal of those barriers.
+Eviction moratoriums were a necessary band-aid solution during the pandemic, but since they expired, we cannot simply declare the challenge overcome and hope for the best.
+The fact remains that pet restrictions in housing will continue to be an enormous and consequential hurdle for pet owners well beyond the pandemic, and we must propose, update, and Support policies to ensure the removal of those barriers.